Alex Brightman: Other work

 Brightman is a member of the comedy group, The (M)orons, along with fellow Broadway actors/writers, Andrew Kober, F. Michael Haynie, and Drew Gasparini.

+Brightman and Gasparini developed The Life and Slimes of Marc Summers in 2016.

-Brightman is currently developing two new musicals entitled The Whipping Boy and It's Kind of a Funny Story (based on the novel of the same name), with Gasparini, for which Brightman wrote the script.
+Brightman is currently developing two new musicals entitled The Whipping Boy, based on the book, and It's Kind of a Funny Story (based on the novel of the same name), with Gasparini, for which Brightman wrote the script.
 Brightman made an appearance on Impractical Jokers during Brian "Q" Quinn's musical punishment that's based on the latter's real-life experience as a firefighter and leaving that life behind for TV fame.
 In October 2019, it was announced that Brightman will be joining the cast of the Billy Crystal helmed comedy film Here Today.
-Brightman was revealed in 2020 to be voicing the character Fizzarolli, and his robotic doppelganger Robo Fizz, in web based cartoon series Helluva Boss.
-In addition, he voiced Pugsly and the demon possessing him, Temeluchus in the Netflix animated series Dead End: Paranormal Park.
+In 2020, Brightman began voicing the character Fizzarolli, and his robotic doppelganger Robo Fizz, in the animated web series Helluva Boss.
+In addition, he voiced Pugsley and the demon possessing him, Temeluchus, in the Netflix animated series Dead End: Paranormal Park.

+In the tenth season of The Blacklist, he plays Herbie Hambright, a father and forensic scientist.

+Since 2024, he has starred as the voices of Sir Pentious and Adam in Hazbin Hotel.

 Personal life

-Brightman married casting director, Jenny Ravitz on May 21, 2018 at a ceremony in Brooklyn.
+Brightman married casting director Jenny Ravitz on May 21, 2018 at a ceremony in Brooklyn.

 Brightman has revealed that he utilizes ventricular fold phonation, allowing him to create the signature gruff voice of Beetlejuice and Fizzarolli without strain on his vocal cords.

+During a 2023 interview for The Shark Is Broken, Brightman revealed that he has bipolar disorder.